 When this happens, TV often starts to misbehave, such as auto-restarting, displaying a distorted image, blinking red light, or even not turning on.

-The only solution for this is either resetting the TV to the factory reset or updating the system firmware.
+The only solution for this is either resetting the TV to the factory settings or updating the system firmware.

 Typically, when Sony releases a new system update, TV automatically catches it and upgrades its firmware itself.